Board of Directors

 Anthony Milazzo, Board Treasurer and Finance Committee Chair

-Anthony is a Senior Managing Director at FTI Consulting and has extensive experience in auditing, corporate finance, and forensic accounting.
-At FTI, Anthony is responsible for leading forensic accounting investigations and dispute matters, including well-publicized Ponzi scheme asset recovery matters.
-He also provides technical accounting advice services, including leading financial statement restatement projects, drafting technical accounting white-papers, and coordinating with attorneys, executives, directors, and government regulators.
+Anthony is a Senior Managing Director at Ankura Consulting and has extensive experience in auditing, corporate finance, and forensic accounting.
+At Ankura, Anthony is responsible for leading forensic accounting investigations and dispute matters.
+Throughout his forensic accounting career he has worked on some well-publicized Ponzi scheme asset recovery matters and investigations.
+In addition, he provides dispute services including attorney consultation, research, preparation of expert reports and testimony as well as providing technical accounting advice including accounting restatements.

 Anthony started his career with KPMG in their audit practice.
 He also worked in private industry as the corporate controller of a software company that created applications for the commercial real estate market and as the CFO of a start-up dot-com.
+Most recently, he was a Senior Managing Director with FTI Consulting, a firm that specialized in forensic accounting.
 Anthony and his wife, Lisa, are long-time vegans.
 They have two children, Jack and Lucia, who have been vegans from birth and are proud to say that animals are their friends.

 Anthony received his B.S. in Accounting from Fordham University.
 He is a Certified Public Accountant in New York and a Certified Fraud Examiner.